Last Updated on Jan 21, 2025 by Anjali Chourasiya

 Company Y = 405/ 2000 x 100 = 20.
 25%

-You can see clearly that despite company Y being 10 times bigger than company X, the net profit ratio of both these companies is the same.
-They have varying costs on all fronts, from EBITDA to taxes, yet the profits that both these companies earn remain the same.
-Investors would naturally favour a company that makes the same profit at a smaller cost.
+You can see clearly that despite Company Y being 10 times larger than Company X in terms of revenue, the net profit ratio of both companies is the same.
+This is because they have varying costs on all fronts, from EBITDA to taxes, yet the profits both companies earn remain identical.
+Investors are likely to favour a company like Company X, which achieves the same profit margin while operating at a smaller scale and incurring lower costs.

-- A net margin is a useful tool for measuring a company’s overall profitability.
+- A net profit margin is a useful tool for measuring a company’s overall profitability.

 - As the net profit ratio is determined in percentage, it determines the amount of profit generated from every Rupee in sales while also considering all business expenses involved in earning those revenues.

-- A high net profit ratio indicates that a company can effectively control its costs while also providing goods or services at a significantly higher price than its costs.
+- A high net margin ratio indicates that a company can effectively control its costs while also providing goods or services at a significantly higher price than its costs.

-- With gross margin, you can understand the trends of an organization’s COGS and determine its profitability within the scope of production.
+- With gross margin, you can understand the trends of an organisation’s COGS and determine its profitability within the scope of production.

 - The net margin indicates a company’s efficiency for cost-containment measures over time.